Rains from monster Hurricane Irma begin hitting Puerto Rico

 The U.S. National Weather Service said Puerto Rico had not seen a hurricane of Irma's magnitude since Hurricane San Felipe in 1928, which killed a total of 2,748 people in Guadeloupe, Puerto Rico and Florida.

-"The dangerousness of this event is like nothing we've ever seen," Puerto Rico Gov. Ricardo Rossello said.
-"A lot of infrastructure won't be able to withstand this kind of force."
+"We have to prepare for the worst," Puerto Rico Gov. Ricardo Rossello said.
+"If we don't, it could be devastating."

 Puerto Rico's public power company has cut back on staff and maintenance amid a deep economic crisis and the agency's director warned that some areas could be without power from four to six months because the infrastructure has already deteriorated so badly.
-Power outages were reported in some neighborhoods well ahead of the storm.
+Outages were reported in some neighborhoods well ahead of the storm, with more than 285,000 homes without power and nearly 4,500 people without water by mid-afternoon Wednesday.
+Nearly 1,000 people were in shelters along with more than 100 pets.

 The federal government has stepped in, with President Donald Trump this week approving an emergency declaration for the U.S. Virgin Islands and Puerto Rico.
 That means that the Federal Emergency Management Agency and other agencies can remove debris and give other services that will largely be paid for by the U.S. government.